 The ongoing volatile economic climate may lead to further adverse changes in cash flows, working capital levels and/or debt level balances, which may also have a direct impact on the Company's operating results and financial position.
 These and other factors may adversely affect the Company's liquidity and the Company's ability to generate income and cash flows in the future.
-At December 31, 2023 the Company remains in compliance with all terms of our Facilities and based on current available information, management expects to comply with all terms during the subsequent 12-month period.
+At December 31, 2024 the Company remains in compliance with all terms of our Facilities and based on current available information and current year cash flows, management expects to comply with all terms during the subsequent 12-month period.

 The methods used by the Company to monitor capital is based on the ratio of net debt to annualized adjusted funds flow and also the ratio of net debt to the Company's credit facility availability.
 The first net debt ratio is calculated as net debt, defined as outstanding bank debt plus or minus working capital, divided by annualized adjusted funds flow from operations based on the most recent quarter.
 The ratio represents the time period it would take to pay off the debt if no further capital expenditures were incurred and if adjusted funds flow remained constant.
 The Company monitors this ratio and endeavours to maintain it below 1.5 to 1.0.
-As at December 31, 2023, Artis' ratio of net debt to annualized funds flow was 0.7:1.0.
+As at December 31, 2024, Artis' ratio of net debt to annualized funds flow was 0.8:1.0.
 The net debt to annualized adjusted funds flow ratio may temporarily increase at certain times as a result of acquisitions or abnormally low commodity prices.
 In order to facilitate the management of this ratio, the Company prepares annual capital expenditure budgets that are updated as necessary depending on varying factors, including current and forecast prices, successful capital deployment and general industry conditions.
 The annual and updated budgets are approved by the Board of Directors.
 The second net debt ratio is calculated as net debt, defined as outstanding bank debt plus or minus working capital, divided by the credit facility availability.
-The Company's ratio of net debt to credit facility availability was 61% at December 31, 2023.
-In November 2023, Artis' credit facility was increased from \$250 million to \$300 million.
+The Company's ratio of net debt to credit facility availability was 69% at December 31, 2024.

-Years Ended December 31, 2023 2022
+Years Ended December 31, 2024 2023

 (000s) (\$) (\$)

-Current assets 35,098 36,436
+Current assets 35,877 35,098

-Current liabilities (30,802) (20,972)
+Current liabilities (22,214) (30,802)

-Exclude derivative financial instruments (5,068) (992)
+Exclude current portion of derivative financial instruments 967 (5,068)

-Exclude current portion of lease obligations 686 319
+Exclude current portion of lease obligations 1,078 686

-Exclude current portion of asset retirement obligations 80 -
+Exclude current portion of decommissioning obligations 71 80

-Working capital (6) 14,792
+Working capital 15,779 (6)

-Bank debt (182,273) (159,148)
+Bank debt (221,891) (182,273)

-Net debt (182,279) (144,356)
+Net debt (206,112) (182,279)

+December 31, December 31,

-Annualized funds flow for three months ended: December 31, 2023 December 31, 2022
+Annualized funds flow for three months ended: 2024 2023

-Net cash from operating activities 56,913 52,221
+Net cash from operating activities 46,817 56,913

-Change in non-cash working capital 4,283 4,482
+Change in non-cash working capital 15,514 4,283

-Decommissioning obligations 95 125
+Decommissioning obligations 7 95

-Adjusted funds flow 61,291 56,828
+Adjusted funds flow 62,338 61,291

-Annualized funds flow 245,164 227,310
+Annualized funds flow 249,351 245,164

-Net debt to annualized funds flow 0.7 0.6
+Net debt to annualized funds flow 0.8 0.7

-Credit facility available 300,000 250,000
+Credit facility available 300,000 300,000

-Net debt to credit facility available 61% 58%
+Net debt to credit facility available 69% 61%